Taco Bell announces free World Series taco offer, possible Baseball Hall of Fame display - NewsBreak

 Should one of the players — or “Taco Heroes,” as Taco Bell calls them — end up stealing a base during the 2021 series, participating Taco Bell outlets will award free Nacho Cheese Doritos® Locos Tacos to everyone in America on a date to be specified at a later time.

-The offer is limited to one taco per person, while supplies last.Taco Bell bringing back the Doritos Cheesy Gordita Crunch
+The offer is limited to one taco per person, while supplies last.Taco Bell bringing back beloved menu item

 Game 1 of the 2021 World Series is scheduled for Oct.
 26.